robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 1. View App Home Page
 2. User wants to sign up -> View Sign Up Page
-3. User signs up for a new account with an email address that is already used for an account -> View Warning Message
+3. User signs up for a new account with an email address that is already used for an account -> View Warning Message on Sign Up Page
 4. User wants to log in -> View Log In Page

 5.1 User logs in with a verified email address -> View Profile Page